-At Stanford, Department Emergency Operations Plans are written by individual departments, schools, and business units, and these plans provide fundamental support to the general Campus Emergency Plan.
-During a major emergency or disaster, Department Operations Centers (DOCs) may be activated to coordinate and ensure effective communication between university officials and campus departments or schools.
+Department Emergency Operations Plans are written by schools, departments, and business units, and these plans provide fundamental support to the University Emergency Plan.
+During a major emergency or disaster, the university Emergency Operations Center and Department Operations Centers (DOCs) may be activated to coordinate and ensure effective communication between university leaders and campus departments and schools.

-Floor Evacuation maps are posted in main entries, staircase landings, elevator landings, and lobbies within every building on campus.
+In buildings on campus, floor evacuation maps are posted in main entries, staircase landings, elevator landings, and lobbies within every building on campus.
 In campus residences, floor evacuation maps are posted inside student bedrooms.
-The Building Occupant Emergency Action Plan includes a floor plan identifying the locations of all exits, fire extinguishers, fire alarm pull stations, Emergency Assembly Points (EAPs), and a list of instructions for response to a fire or an earthquake.
+The floor evacuation maps identify the locations of all exits, fire extinguishers, fire alarm pull stations, Emergency Assembly Points (EAPs), and include a list of instructions for response to a fire or an earthquake.